 One of the sources of astrological imagery of the Renaissance was the Sphaera Barbarica.
 The Egyptian iconography of the decans in Introductorium maius finally became embedded in the book Astrolabium planum by Pietro d'Abano (a famous Italian physician, philosopher, and astrologer; circa 1257-circa 1316).
 The 14th-century CE program of decoration of the so-called Salone (begun in 1306) in the Palazzo della Ragione (Padua's massive secular and civil centre) was inspired by the Sphaera Barbarica and astrological concepts in Astrolabium planum.
 (An early appearance in Europe of the Sphaera Barabarica was also the small book Astrolabium magnum (1448) by Pietro d'Abano.)
 Later, the Sphaera Barbarica and astrological concepts in Astrolabium planum also played an important role in the decoration (begun in 1470) of the Salone dei Mesi at the Palazzo Schifanoia (Schifanoja) in Ferrara (commissioned by Duke Borso d'Este and executed by Farrarese artists led by the painter Cosimo Tura).
+At the beginning of the 15th-century Padua was a great centre of astrological culture.
 The fresco cycle of the months in the Schifanoia Palace is unique of its kind, such is its range and complexity: it contains a triple register of allegories, astrological decans and scenes of court life.
 The fresco cycle (a pictorial calendar in which each of the 12 months were personified as 1 of the 12 main Roman gods) is located in the great hall.
 Aby Warburg ("Italienische Kunst und internationale Astrologie im Palazzo Schifanoja zu Ferrara" (1912)) identified that the 15th-century frescoes of constellations with their decans in the Palazzo Schifanoja - based on the calendar illustrations that were in frequent use in Northern European manuscripts - were ultimately those of the Sphaera Barbarica of Teucrus the Babylonian.
 (According to another source the fresco cycle was identified by Aby Warburg as going back to the Roman astrologer Manilius.)
 Seven of the 12 original wall areas survive in good condition, and traces of the other five are more or less visible.
 (The series of allegorical frescoes in each building each depict the concept of the "yearly astrological cycle" and comprise a compendium of symbolic, astrological, religious, scientific, and philosophical beliefs of the Middle Ages.)

 (17) The discussion by Joseph Scalinger of Manilius' Sphaera Babarica